poussa/iot-rest-api-server/README.md

 ## Tips

-If you are running Chrome and want to see the JSON objects in nicely formatted way, install the JSONView extension.
+- If you are running Chrome and want to see the JSON objects in nicely formatted way, install the JSONView extension.

-Another great tool for REST API development and testing is Postman, another Chrome extension.
+- Another great tool for REST API development and testing is Postman, another Chrome extension.

+- By default, the REST API server listens only on localhost interface, so no outside entity will be able to interact with it.
+In case if you want to expose the API to outside, you can use a reverse proxy server (e.g., NGNIX).